Clannad (video game): Gameplay

-Story
+Premise

 Setting and themes

-The first half of the story takes place primarily at Hikarizaka Private High School, a fictional school located in Japan.
-Outside of the school, frequented locations include the bakery run by Nagisa's parents, and the dormitory where Youhei Sunohara lives.
-Throughout the story, glimpses into an Illusionary World are shown.
-This world is devoid of all life except for a young girl, though she later makes a body out of junk pieces through which the player can interact with her.
-The remaining half of the story takes place in the same city, after the conclusion of the first half.
+Clannad takes place primarily at the fictional Hikarizaka Private High School in Japan.
+Outside the school, the most common locations include the bakery run by Nagisa's parents and dormitory where Youhei Sunohara lives.
+Throughout the series, glimpses into an Illusionary World are shown.

-There are recurring themes that appear throughout the story.
+There are recurring themes that appear throughout the series.
 The main theme is the value of having a family, as the title of the series implies because the main scenario writer Jun Maeda mistakenly thought the name of the Irish band Clannad meant "clan" or "family" in Irish, which is just "clann".
-Of the six main characters, Tomoya, Nagisa, and Kotomi have no siblings, though their parents are major factors in their stories.
+Of the six main characters, Tomoya, Nagisa, and Kotomi do not have siblings, but their parents are major factors in their stories.
 Nagisa's story was written to incorporate what Maeda described as a "perfect family" with a focus on mental consciousness.
 In Nagisa's story, there is a recurring appearance of "The Big Dango Family" (だんご大家族, Dango Daikazoku) (a fictional group mascot for children) that Nagisa is fond of.
-Tomoya's and Nagisa's characters were written in a style to exemplify a "growth to adulthood" by the end of the story.
-Fuko's and Kyou's stories have their sisters playing an integral part, and Tomoyo's story is influenced by her entire family.
+Tomoya and Nagisa's characters were written in a style to exemplify a "growth to adulthood" by the end of the story.
+Fuko and Kyou's stories have their sisters playing an integral part, while Tomoyo's is influenced by her entire family.
 A minor motif of Irish words continues with the opening theme of the game, "Mag Mell", which means roughly "plain of joy" and is connected with Irish mythology.
-The arrange album, a short music CD that contained remixed versions of songs in the game, that was bundled with the original game release was titled Mabinogi, which was a collection of prose stories from medieval Welsh manuscripts.
+The arrange album, a short music CD that contained remixed versions of songs in the game, that was bundled with the original game release was titled Mabinogi, which was a collection of prose stories from medieval Welsh manuscript.